 • What makes a really good photograph for the application?

 We prefer to have big faces in photos.
 But if you have your kids in the photo or other faces that is good too.
-I believe you can actually add multiple photos to your application.

 • Do I need to be formal?
 Is Native dress encouraged?

 It doesn’t have to be formal, just make sure it is on a good hair day.
 Native dress is always nice to have in our reports but it is not a requirement; but remember, we prefer large faces.

 • Should I use a camera or is my camera phone okay?

 We like to have photos to use from a camera.
 Most of the financial aid offices should have cameras to take your photos.
 I understand limitations to the access so if you are using your camera phone to take your photos, be sure to get someone to take it for you (no selfies) and to get close to your face so that it doesn’t need to be cropped, hence giving the photo a lower image quality.
 Also, try to take the photo outdoors for better quality of light.
 Try to avoid using the computer to take your photo.
 Sometimes the screen makes your face blue and this is your portrait, not Avatar.